MissTeapot/LGBT-Wikis/github_wiki/TransWiki/hrt/implants.md

 *****
 # Tachyphylaxis

 Doctors may warn you about tachyphylaxis when using implants.
 Its essentially a tolerance to estrogen, where you experience symptoms of low estrogen levels while actually having very high levels.
-Its easily avoided with the correct protocol and occurs if you get new implants based on symptoms (ie when you feel bad(https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/ rather than when your levels are actually low (using blood tests.md).
-[Read more...]TransWiki/hrt/tachyphylaxis
+Its easily avoided with the correct protocol and occurs if you get new implants based on symptoms (ie when you feel bad) rather than when your levels are actually low (using blood tests).
+[Read more...](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/TransWiki/hrt/tachyphylaxis.md)